 The 2020 Mustang GT350R will be rare, but it’s well done

 Let’s get down to brass tacks—or maybe down to carbon-fiber wheels—and answer the one question on the mind of every serious Mustang buyer regarding the 2020 GT350R: My dealer is going to make buying a GT350R a lot tougher on me than buying a plain GT350 would be.
-It is worth the hassle?
+Is it worth the hassle?

 It’s a fair question; the R-model isn’t just 13 grand more expensive than its cooking-grade sibling, it’s also far less likely to leave the showroom at a discount.
 A few brief conversations with a Ford dealer indicate that the real-world spread is sitting at 20 grand… or more.
 Should you spend the money, time, and hassle to get the rarer cut of Shelby, particularly when the same amount of cash and groveling is likely to get you behind the wheel of a new zero-options GT500?